inspircd/website/api/index.md

 layout         : "single"
-title          : "API Documentation" importanttitle : "NOTICE" important      : "Please select the version of InspIRCd you would like to see API documentation for:"
+title          : "API Documentation" importanttitle : "NOTICE" important      : "You have to select the version of InspIRCd you would like to see API documentation for."
 ---

 <strong>Documentation is available for the following releases:</strong>